eclipsesource/jsonforms/partials/docs/setup.md

 To ease the initial setup as well as provide a template for working through the following tutorial, we provide the "Make it happen" application as an example and encourage you to use it as well.
-This example application contains a simple form, which we will also extend incrementally follow-up tutorials.
+This example application contains a simple form, which we will also extend incrementally in follow-up tutorials.
 The initial state of the example application is the outcome of the first part:
 [Define your first form](#/docs/firstform).
 We also provide the final state including all adaptations described in the remaining parts of the tutorial,